 Jean Flynn Franklin Pfeil leaves a legacy of love and faith through her cherished family: Janet (Jeff) Allen, Coleen (Vic) Stewart, Tracy (Kenny) Schmidt; Grandchildren Joie (John) Horton, Justin (Shannon) Allen, Kaitlyn (John) Bathel, Cecily (Galen) MacDougall, Kyle (Dennis) Leon, Charlie (Hadley)Schmidt, Roni (Brittney) Schmidt, Selena Schmidt, Eden Schmidt; Greatgrandchildren Jaclyn, Jayna, Joe Horton; Jacey Allen; William and Beckett Bathel; Elias, Selah, Cyrus, Lucas Leon; ; Sailor, Lemon, Layla Dane Schmidt; Luna, Sol, Paz Galivan-Schmidt, and soon-to-be Flynn Walker Schmidt.

 The family would like to thank the loving staff of Villa Riviera where Jean spent the last 7 years of her life, and the gentle, supportive care of VNA Health.
 Donations may be made in her honor to Network Medical.

 Please join Jean’s family to celebrate this remarkable woman, one of God’s finest creations, at the Free Methodist Church on Sunday, November 10 at 4pm.

-To plant a tree in memory of Jean Pfeil, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Jean Pfeil, please visit Tribute Store